aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/setzoomfactor/_index.md

 ---
-title: Set Zoom Factor
+title: Set Zoom Factor In PDF File
-linktitle: Set Zoom Factor
+linktitle: Set Zoom Factor In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to set the zoom factor for PDF files using Aspose.PDF for .NET with our step-by-step guide.
+description: Learn how to set the zoom factor in PDF file using Aspose.PDF for .NET with our step-by-step guide.
 type: docs
 weight: 340
 url: /net/programming-with-document/setzoomfactor/